 What a well-conducted audit reveals

-- Which pages convert the least and why?
+- Which pages convert the least, and why?

 - Is the content aligned with user research?

-- Is design at the service of clarity or aesthetics?
+- Is design for clarity or aesthetics?

 - Does my site really reflect the positioning of my business?

-Very often, major obstacles do not come from a bad design or an absent SEO but from a lack of overall alignment.
-A tree structure thought out internally, a poorly decoded offer, unclear marketing objectives.
-The audit brings coherence to the whole.
+Very often, the major obstacles come neither from a bad design, nor from an absent SEO, but from a lack of overall alignment.
+A tree structure thought out internally, a poorly decoded offer, unclear marketing objectives...

-Noqode's approach: an audit designed for action
+The Noqode approach: an audit designed for action

-Within Noqode, we do not deliver standard audits.
-Each diagnosis is structured around three axes: UX/UI, SEO, performance with a strong demand for clarity, personalization and relevance.
-Each analysis is accompanied by concrete examples, explanatory visuals and a Roadmap of prioritized recommendations.
+At Noqode, we don't deliver standardized audits.
+Each diagnosis is structured around three key areas: UX/UI, SEO, performance, with a strong demand for clarity, personalization, and relevance.

 Our method is based on two pillars:

-Audit to decide, not to check boxes
+An audit to decide, not to check boxes

-The audit is not a deliverable to be stored in a shared folder.
+An audit is not a deliverable to be stored in a shared folder.
 It is a management tool, a point of support for making better decisions.
 It allows you to sort, prioritize, and plan.
-Redesign a site, reorganize content, strengthen a landing page, improve the mobile...
-These actions make sense if they respond to a clear observation.

 This is what a well-conducted audit allows: Transforming a diagnosis into an action plan.
-Our role is to help companies to clarify their challenges, to prioritize their projects and to build sustainable web performance.

 → Do you want to know where your site can really improve?
 Discover our website audit offer